Scout24/gaius/README.md

-  --parameters PARAMETERS  Parameters in format key=value[,key=value] --topic-arn ARN  The ARN of the notify topic --region REGION  the region to deploy in [default: eu-west-1]
+  --parameters PARAMETERS  Parameters in format key=value[,key=value] --topic-arn ARN  The ARN of the notify topic --region REGION  the region to deploy in [default: eu-west-1] --back-channel BACK_CHANNEL   The name of the back-channel AWS::SQS from Crassus [default: crassus-output]
 ```